 std::make_ready_future and std::make_exceptional_future

-Both functions create a future that is immediately ready.
+Both functions create an immediately ready future.
 In the first case, the future has a value; in the second case an exception.
 What seems to be strange makes a lot of sense.
-The creation of a ready futures requires in C++11 a promise.
+The creation of a ready future requires C++11 a promise.
 That is even necessary if the shared state is immediately available.

-Hence, the result must only be calculated using a promise, if (x > 0) holds.
+Hence, the result must only be calculated using a promise if (x > 0) holds.
 A short remark.
 Both functions are the pendant to the return function in a monad.
 I have already written about this very interesting aspect of extended futures.
-My emphasis in this post was more about the functional programming in C++20.
+My emphasis in this post was more on functional programming in C++20.

 std::when_all und std::when_any